Jim Duggan: Other media

 In 1999, Duggan was a guest panelist for two episodes of the Nickelodeon children's game show Figure It Out.

-Duggan appears in the sixth episode of the second season of GamesMaster in the UK, where he played WWF on the Super Nintendo against a boy he picked from the crowd, Hacksaw played as Macho Man Randy Savage and was beaten.
+Duggan appears in the sixth episode of the second season of GamesMaster in the UK, where he played WWF on the Super Nintendo against a boy he picked from the crowd, Hacksaw played as "Macho Man" Randy Savage and was beaten.

 Duggan also appeared in the season five finale of Duck Dynasty.

-Duggan and former WWF announcer Sean Mooney now run a weekly podcast on the MLW Radio Network called "Primetime with Hacksaw Jim Duggan and Sean Mooney".
+Duggan and former WWF announcer Sean Mooney ran a weekly podcast on the MLW Radio Network called "Primetime with Hacksaw Jim Duggan and Sean Mooney".
 Duggan left the podcast after 18 episodes and Mooney is now hosting by himself.

-In 2017, Duggan released the first issue of a biographical comic book miniseries through Squared Circle Comics, titled "Hacksaw Jim Duggan".
+In 2017, Duggan released the first issue of a biographical comic book miniseries through Squared Circle Comics, titled Hacksaw Jim Duggan.
+He also appeared in the Green Jellÿ single, Fr3tö F33t.

+In 2022, rapper Estee Nack released the album Nacksaw Jim Duggan on the label Griselda Records, whose name, track titles and album cover are all inspired by Duggan.
+Track 1 "NACKMANCOLETRANE" features a snippet of Tucker Carlson reporting on Duggan defending his house from a home invader.
+Track 4 "ANGELDIOR" features vocals from Duggan himself.